How to Take Equity out of Investment Property

-“How much can I borrow against my property in Canada?”
+“How much can I borrow against the equity out of investment property in Canada?”
 That is a question we get asked often.
 So if you are thinking about pulling equity out of your primary residence, vacation property, rental, or raw land, read on as it’ll explain ways we can help.

 In this article we’ll take a look at the ins and outs of the decision to take equity out of your property and go over some scenarios in which it makes sense – and some others in which it might not.
 But first, let’s explain what home equity means and give you an example.

 What Does Equity Mean?